IEEE Society of Robotics and Automation's Technical Committee on:

 Networked robots pose a number of technical challenges related to network noise, reliability, congestion, fixed and variable time delay, stability, passivity, range and power limitations, deployment, coverage, safety, localization, sensor and actuation fusion, and user interface design.
 New capabilities arise frequently with the introduction of new hardware, software, and protocol standards.

-The IEEE RAS Technical Committee on Internet and Online Robots was founded in May 2001.
+The IEEE RAS Technical Committee on Internet and Online Robots was founded in May 2001 by Ken Goldberg and Roland Siegwart.
 It originally focused on Internet-based tele-operated robots, but expanded to reflect a broader set of problems and applications.
 The name Networked Robots was approved and adopted in May 2004.

 • Hagita, Norihiro (hagita at atr dot jp)